How to Apply for Financial Aid

 ELIGIBILITY REQUIREMENTS FOR FINANCIAL AID

 Peirce College believes that all students should be extended an opportunity to attend the college that best suits their academic and personal needs.
-Eligibility for most financial aid is based on financial need, which is determined using a formula established by the United States Congress.
-All students must complete the Free Application for Federal Student Aid (FAFSA) before receiving federal or state financial assistance and before receiving need-based aid the following requirements listed must be met:
+Eligibility for most financial aid is based on financial need, which is determined using a formula established by the United States Congress Department of Education.
+If you are interested in applying for Federal and/or state financial assistance, please complete the Free Application for Federal Student Aid (FAFSA).

-- Must be admitted to the College in a degree seeking program.
+- Be admitted to the College in a degree seeking program.
 The College does not admit students under the ability to benefit provision.

 - Demonstrate financial need as determined by the federal methodology.